 Extinguishes inflammations – might sound like a paradox, fighting heat with heat, but it works.
 The mask relieves any uneasiness in its own uncomfortable way.
 HA.
 I know, I hate the heat but I love what it does when my skin is angry.
 It’s got to be something to do with the purifying properties.
 Like the need to open the window to let the fresh air in.
 That’s exactly it.

 Fights and heals blemishes – OH YES!
 And my SO agrees to this too.
 He said some of his acne receded the following day.
 I love to use this as a spot treatment too.
-When I do this, I could take the whole day.
 Dot the mask onto the acne/blemish, leave it for an hour or two, rinse it off.
-Then redo it again.
+Then redo it again, up to 5 times usually.
 This trick effectively helps either treating the problems or aids to the healing process, while soothes the pain and discomfort.
 The area might become dry, but it’s easily remedied.
 That being said, it usually takes longer on bigger, cystic acne to heal.

 Jump-starts circulation in the epidermis – well, another plus point for the heat.
 For someone who doesn’t like to wash her face with warm water, The Problem Solver gives more or less the same effect and benefits.
 Good circulation is needed in order to improve the skin tone (otherwise I’d look pale and peaky), helps to eliminate toxins and carries the nutrients of the skincare product into the skin cells.
 To be fair, this could also be achieved by regularly massaging the skin.
 But, we’re talking about killing two birds with one stone here.